 by 5.00 pm on the 5th business day after the day on which the new basic meter is installed.

-Removal, plugging or disconnecting of basic meters
+De-energising or Disconnecting of Basic Meters

-Where a Network Operator removes, plugs or disconnects a basic meter relating to a delivery point in its network, the Network Operator must:
+Where a Network Operator de-energises or disconnects a basic meter relating to a delivery point in its network, the Network Operator must:

-on the date of removing, plugging or disconnecting the basic meter, read that meter; and
+on the date of de-energisation or disconnection, read that meter; and

 use its reasonable endeavours:

-to include the relevant details relating to the basic meter in its metering database (and to make such changes to the details included in that database as are necessitated by the removal of that basic meter);
+to include the relevant details relating to the basic meter in its metering database (and to make such changes to the details included in that database as are necessitated by the de-energisation or disconnection of that basic meter);

-to provide the actual meter reading obtained under paragraph (a)(i) (or, where appropriate, a substituted meter reading) and notice that the meter has been removed, plugged or disconnected to the FRO for that delivery point; and
+to provide to the FRO for that delivery point the actual meter reading obtained under paragraph (a)(i) (or, where appropriate, a substituted meter reading) and notice that the meter has been de-energised or disconnected; and

-to provide to AEMO the information referred to in clause 3.6.6 and 4.2(a)(ii)(B) in respect of the meter reading referred to in clause 4.2(a)(ii)(B) (which meter reading is the reference reading for the purposes of clause <provision of energy data>),
+to provide to AEMO the information referred to in clause 3.6.6 in respect of the meter reading referred to in paragraph (B) (which is the reference reading for the purposes of clause 3.6.2), and notice that the meter has been de-energised or disonnected,

 by 5.00 pm on the 5th business day after the day on which the meter is read.